-- A telephone is situated in the main office.
-There are extensions in the head's room, outside the head's room, the deputy head's room, the SEND room and in each of the halls and in the kitchen.
+- A telephone is situated in the school's office.
+There are extensions in the Headteacher's Office, outside the Deputy Head's room, the Deputy Head's office, the Pastoral Office and in each of the halls and in the kitchen.
 An emergency call can be made from any of these.
-Parents must be informed as soon as possible. - Where a pupil has to be taken to hospital, a member of staff will accompany and remain with them until a parent arrives. - First aid boxes are located around the school, in classrooms, halls, the KS2 library and practical areas.
-The school secretary should be informed when supplies are getting low so that she can re-order. - During lunchtimes minor injuries are dealt with by Lunchtime Playworkers and all other casualties are dealt with in the first aid bay near the school office. - All head bumps are dealt with by a paediatric first aider. - During mid-session breaks casualties are dealt with by staff in the lower hall or KS2 library. - There is a defibrillator in school, positioned by the school office.
-This can be used by any adult as required, but where possible should be used by office staff or SLT.
-Instructions are dictated while it is being used. - Children who are injured or taken ill during lesson time are sent to the main school office.
+Parents must be informed as soon as possible. - Where a pupil has to be taken to hospital, a member of staff will accompany and remain with them until a parent arrives. - First aid boxes are located around the school, in classrooms, halls and practical areas.
+The school Business Manager should be informed when supplies are getting low so that they can re-order. - During lunchtimes all casualties are dealt with in the first aid bay near the school office and by trained staff. - During breaktimes, casualties are dealt with by staff in the lower hall or KS2 library. - Children who are injured or taken ill during lesson time are sent to the main school office.
 Where necessary the secretarial staff make the appropriate phone calls and look after the children until they are collected.